timothyhfusanto/chio/README.md

 You can try the app through **Expo Go**, even though the source code is private.

 ### 🚀 Run in Expo Go:
-1. Download the [Expo Go app](https://expo.dev/client) on your iOS or Android device
+1. Download the [Expo Go app](https://expo.dev/client) on your iOS device
 2. Scan the QR code below to open the app:

 ![QR Code](./assets/qrcode.png)